pierrick-marie/mqtt-sn-for-arduino/readme.md

 # Folders

- * *documentation*: all documentation about XBee modules and MQTT-SN protocol
+ * *documentation*: all documentations about XBee modules and MQTT-SN protocol
- * *mqtt-sn*: implementatoin of the MQTT-SN protool for Arduino with a gateway.
-The folder also contains an implementation of MQTT-SN in "transparent mode"
+ * *implementation*: the source source of the implementatoin of the MQTT-SN protool for Arduino with a gateway.
+The subfolder "transparent mode" is a demonstration how to send and receive messages between Arduinos and XBEE modules as simple as possible without MQTT-SN.
  * *xctu-parameters*: all configurations required for XBEE modules with XCTU software